-Mobile cranes are essential equipment at construction sites, logistics facilities, and warehouses, and many industries rely on cranes to manage important daily tasks and keep business and construction productive.
+Mobile cranes are essential equipment at construction sites, logistics facilities and warehouses.
+Many industries rely on cranes to manage important daily tasks and keep business and construction productive.

 Even though they are a constant presence in many work environments, it’s important to not ignore the potential danger cranes pose if not operated properly.